 Hi there Aunt Vadge,

-Let me first to say, that I have been following your site for a very long time.
-And the amount of help it has provided in means of learning about my female anatomy has been phenomenal.
-But I’ve been having some trouble lately.
-And I wanted to get a second opinion on this matter before I get myself all worked up about it.
-My question is: is it normal to bleed a day or two before your initial period day?
+First, I’ve followed your site for a long time, and it’s helped me learn about my female anatomy enormously.
+But I’ve been having some trouble and wanted a second opinion before I work myself up about it.
+My question: is it normal to bleed a day or two before your period is due?

-We initiated sex twice on Friday.
-I only panicked afterwards because I was cramping early that day and all day yesterday as if I were going to start my time of the month.
-The next day (Saturday) I was still cramping.
-I noticed I was extremely bloated and that my right breast nipple was tender.
+We had sex twice on Friday.
+I panicked afterwards because I’d been cramping that day as if my period was coming.
+The next day I was still cramping, extremely bloated, and my right nipple was tender.
+Google, of course, sent me into full panic mode (which is why I’ve banned my symptom-searching privileges).

-The only thing I truly need is confirmation.
-Is it normal to bleed before your initial me natural start day of your period?
-I started bleeding today.
-And my period calendar says I start on Tuesday.
+I just need confirmation.
+Is it normal to bleed before your natural start day?
+I started bleeding today, and my calendar says Tuesday.
 Did my cycle change?
-Should I be worried or concerned?
-Or should I relax?
+Should I be worried, or should I relax?

 Yours,